waynerobinson/xeroizer/README.md

 ### Private Applications

+Note: Private Applications are now deprecated by Xero.
+Please see the section below on Custom Connections for their replacement.

 Private applications use a 2-legged authorisation process.
 When you register your application, you will select the organisation that is authorised to your application.
 This cannot be changed afterwards, although you can register another private application if you have multiple organisations.